Topics Covered in this Blog:

-What’s the Difference Between Varicose and Spider Veins?
+- What is the Difference Between Spider Veins and Varicose Veins?

-Although some believe these malfunctioning veins are just a cosmetic issue, in reality they can cause a range of painful and uncomfortable symptoms.
-We recommend contacting your doctor or a vein specialist if you experience:
+Although sometimes thought of as just a cosmetic issue, varicose veins can cause a range of painful and uncomfortable symptoms.

 - Itching and burning